retrofuturejosh/Confluent-Certified-Developer-Apache-Kafka-Study-Guide/TestNotes.md

 - subscribe() and assign() cannot be called by the same consumer, subscribe() is used to leverage the consumer group mechanism, while assign() is used to manually control partition assignment and reads assignment

-- KafkaConsumer is not thread-safe, KafkaProducer is thread safe
+- KafkaConsumer is NOT thread-safe, KafkaProducer IS thread safe

 - stateless operators:
   - branch